buffeinstein/sorting-algs-runtimes-analysis/README.md

 $ python3 runtimes.py --max_x=5
 ```
 This will use the `timeit` module on 5 different lists of increasing size to measure the runtimes of the built-in `sort` function (which uses timsort) versus the sorting functions that you implemented in your last homework.
-The output of this command, however, is currently very hard to read.
+The output of this command, however, is currently not nicely formatted.
 At the end of the file is a line labeled `FIXME 1`.
 Follow the instructions so that the `runtimes.py` file generates output in markdown table format.

 > **NOTE:**
-> It is very common to write python code that generates code in another programming language.
+> It is very common to write python code that generates code in another programming language, especially markdown or html.

 After you've completed the FIXME, run the following command
 ```